A Field Guide to the

 (false widow vs. black widow)

 Both glossy, globose, hang in messy webs in the same habitats.
 Both bite.
-Ventral mark.
+Underside mark.
 Mature female L. hesperus has a bright red hourglass underneath.
-S. grossa has no hourglass; purplish-brown body often with pale dorsal markings; red is absent.
+S. grossa has no hourglass; purplish-brown body often with pale top-side markings; red is absent.

 Zoropsis spinimana vs. wolf spider